csc-training/Kielipankki/slides/rights_and_licenses.md

 # In This Session

-- What kinds of licenses can resources offered via the Language Bank have?
+- What kinds of licenses do our resources have?
 - How to access the resources?
 - What you can do with them?
-- What about very restricted data?
+- What about very sensitive data?

 # License Categories